Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 Message: IM interaction entity, the corresponding type in the SDK is **Message**. **Message** consists of MessageBody.

-The Easemob SDK header files involved in the message are as follows:
+The AgoraChat SDK header files involved in the message are as follows:

 ``` objc
 // Message building